 Growing up eating it with my family and friends on special occasions, it remains one of my favorite Norwegian desserts to this day.

-My grandma used to send this cake with raspberry filling to me for my birthdays, because she knew it was my favorite dessert.
-Needless to say, there was great joy in the house when we received my birthday package from grandma.
+My grandma. mormor in Norwegian, used to send this cake with raspberry filling for my birthdays, because she knew it was my favorite dessert.
+Needless to say, there was great joy in the house when we received my birthday package from her.
 Fyrstekake is easy to package and send in the mail - it will usually arrive without any damage.